ramiropredassi/g7-2024-website/_pages/communities.md

 ---
 # communities {#hide-communities}

-## ●	Have you thought the tone could relate to the people you interact with and the community structure?
+## Have you thought the tone could relate to the people you interact with and the community structure?
  - We, too!
 For this reason, we decided to study the social balance of our channels to identify if communities were created behind the platform and of what nature (positive, negative)!
- - QUA METTERE GRAFOS, PARLARE DI SOCIAL BALANCE, ETC.

 <br>

 <!-- Section separator -->